-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Directors; - reviews by the Audit Committee Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Directors and/or relevant subcommittees. - reviews by the Finance Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks.